 Jessica Pigza discusses her design with Jill Lauck while Madden cuts out a valentine.

 Some of the beautiful and unique Valentine's Day creations of the crafternoon.

 Pizza sandwiches keep the crafters going.
 They're filled with cheese, roasted tomatoes, and soppressata, or olives and mushrooms.

 Serve the pizza sandwiches with lightly dressed arugula and basil to tuck inside, as Madden and Kutys are doing.
 The sandwiches, nestled in napkins, are easy to eat—no plate or silverware required.

 They may look like a labor of love, but these peanut butter cookies are a snap to make: Push your finger into the dough twice to make the hearts, and fill with raspberry jam.
 There were enough to enjoy at the party and for each guest to take home as a gift.

 The peanut-butter-and-jam cookies get wrapped up with handmade tags, a fitting take-home treat.

 Throw Your Own Crafternoon Party

 Invite friends over, spread out inspiring supplies like these, and throw your own party.
-Here are a few of our favorite supplies:
+Some of our favorite supplies are listed below.